 If you are interested in pursuing the Literacy emphais, please contact [[cdjohn, Dr. Denise Johnson]] for more information.

 Licensure Testing Requirements

 Students are required to achieve passing scores on assessments prescribed by the VA State Board of Education, both for program completion and for licensure.
-To satisfy the state of Virginia's Testing Requirement in the Elementary Initial Licensure Programs, students must pass Praxis I and II, the Virginia Communication and Literacy Assessment (VCLA), and the Reading for Virginia Educators (RVE) .
+Information about testing requirements can be found on the Office of Teacher Education and Professional Services website.